 Kelly Hayes-Raitt still sleeps around – but a bit closer to home these days, as she settles into her new home in Lisbon, Portugal.
 She continues editing authors’ books and writing about her travels and housesitting adventures for various websites.

 At Housesitmatch.com we like to share useful blogs and practical advice about housesitters, housesitting and pet sitting.
-We hope you find this small selection of our blogs on successful housesitting useful.
+We hope you found this article on how ‘ Housesitting helped me ‘ and in addition this small selection of our blogs on successful housesitting useful.